Lady Bird (film): Plot

-Marion begs Lady Bird to only apply to California colleges, revealing that Lady Bird's father, Larry, has lost his job and cannot afford out-of-state tuition.
-Despite Marion's concerns, Larry secretly encourages Lady Bird to apply to her dream schools, resolving to refinance their home mortgage if necessary.
-When admissions decisions are released, Lady Bird is dismayed to hear that her presumptive destination is UC Davis, just 20 minutes away.
+Marion begs Lady Bird to only apply to California colleges, revealing that Lady Bird's father, Larry, has lost his job, meaning they cannot afford out-of-state tuition.
+Despite Marion's concerns, Larry secretly encourages her to apply to her dream schools, resolving to refinance their home mortgage if necessary.
+When admissions decisions are released, Lady Bird is dismayed to hear that her presumptive destination is UC Davis, only half an hour away.
 She is waitlisted for a university in New York City, but does not tell Marion.

 On prom night, Kyle, Jenna, and Jenna's boyfriend decide to skip the prom in favor of attending a house party.
 Lady Bird initially agrees to go with them, but changes her mind and visits Julie instead.
 They rekindle their friendship and go to prom together.

-Danny accidentally mentions the waitlist in front of Marion, who gives Lady Bird the silent treatment for the remainder of the summer, even after she is accepted.
+Lady Bird graduates from her high school and her family goes to a restaurant for dinner.
+Danny runs into them and accidentally discusses the waitlist in front of Marion, who gives Lady Bird the silent treatment for the remainder of the summer, even after she is accepted.
 Before she leaves for New York, her parents drop her off at the airport, but Marion refuses to go inside to say goodbye.
-Marion eventually relents, but Lady Bird has already gone through security.
+She eventually relents, but Lady Bird has already gone through security.
 Marion breaks down crying in Larry's arms.

 After arriving in New York, Lady Bird finds several heartfelt, unfinished letters from Marion in her luggage, which Marion initially threw away before Larry began secretly collecting them for Lady Bird.
 Moved, Lady Bird begins going by her given name, Christine, again.
 Christine is hospitalized after drinking heavily at a college party.
 After being released, she goes to a local church (Note: Although the scene does not explicitly indicate any particular faith tradition, the church scene was filmed at the First Presbyterian Church in Lower Manhattan.) and is moved to tears.
-Christine calls home and leaves a message for her mother, apologizing and thanking her for all her help.
+Christine calls home and leaves a message for her mother, apologizing and thanking her for all of her help.